Direct and Converse Theorems in Estimating Signals with Sublinear Sparsity: Introduction

 \IEEEpubidadjcol

+The suboptimality for sublinear sparsity is in contrast to the optimality of AMP and OAMP for conventional linear sparsity $k/N\to\rho$ for some $\rho\in(0, 1]$: For linear sparsity, AMP~\cite{Donoho09,Rangan11} was proved to be Bayes-optimal~\cite{Reeves191,Barbier201,Barbier19} via state evolution~\cite{Bayati11,Bayati15,Javanmard13,Takeuchi242} when sparse signals are compressed with zero-mean i.i.d.\ sub-Gaussian matrices.
+Similarly, OAMP~\cite{Ma17} or equivalently vector AMP (VAMP)~\cite{Rangan192} was proved to be Bayes-optimal~\cite{Barbier18,Li24} for right-orthogonally invariant matrices via state evolution~\cite{Rangan192,Takeuchi20}.
+See \cite{Wang24,Dudeja24} for a generalization of right-orthogonally invariant matrices.
+In contrast to these optimality for linear sparsity, both AMP and OAMP are suboptimal for sublinear sparsity~\cite{Takeuchi251,Takeuchi261}.

 To investigate room for improvement in AMP and OAMP for sublinear sparsity, this paper presents information-theoretic analysis for estimation of the sparse signal vector in the AWGN channel~(\ref{AWGN}).
 In the analysis, non-zero signals are assumed to be sampled from a discrete set uniformly and randomly.
 The aims of this simplifying assumption are twofold: \begin{itemize} \item In the direct part, i.e.\ achievability of vanishing square error, Gallager's bound~\cite{Gallager68} is available for evaluating the performance of the maximum likelihood (ML) estimator.
-In contrast to a long heuristic proof for the separable Bayesian estimator~\cite{Takeuchi251}, the proof of the direct part is simplified for the ML estimator.
+Gallager's bound is a general technique that was utilized to prove achievability in sparse linear regression~\cite{Aksoylar17}.
+In contrast to a long proof for the separable Bayesian estimator~\cite{Takeuchi251} via a heuristic strategy, the proof of the direct part is simplified for the ML estimator.

 \item Sparse signals with discrete non-zero elements can be regarded as index-modulated signals in communication~\cite{Mesleh08,Jeganathan08,Basar13,Renzo14}.
 Thus, OAMP~\cite{Takeuchi261} is available for detection of index-modulated signals while AMP~\cite{Takeuchi251} requires a strong assumption on the channel matrix.
 The latter aim is outside the scope of this paper, so that this communication issue is not discussed anymore. \end{itemize}